 Marius and Nell jumped right into the water.
 I only plunged up to my knees as usual because it was too cold for me.

-Then we went about 500 meters downstream to see Aboriginal rock paintings.
-Several faces with huge black eyes were looking at me again.
+Then we walked about 500 meters downstream to see the Aboriginal rock paintings.
+There were several faces with huge black eyes looking at us again.

 What an amazing place.
 Time had run out quickly.
 When we finally got back to the car, it turned out that we spent over 3 hours at the gorge.

-We returned the map and we got another one, this time with a trail around the house and farm.
+We returned the map, and were given another one, this time with a trail around the house and farm.
 We decided to go for another walk in the evening.

-Next day we were planning to go to Burnett Gorge.
-I was hoping we could get some fresh vegetables there.
-If not, we would switch to canned food in about two days.
+The following day, we planned to go to Burnett Gorge, hoping to find some fresh vegetables there.
+If not, we would have to switch to canned food in about two days.

-Cows and kangaroos roam this land, mostly in groups.
-Cows do not care at all, they step aside when you almost run into their hooves.
+Cows and kangaroos roam this land, often in groups.
+The cows seem indifferent to our presence, simply stepping aside when we almost run into their hooves.

-Today we took a several dozen kilometer detour off the Gibb River Rd.
-And to our surprise it was better than the main road.
-In addition, the surface was wet and there was not much dust.
+Next day, we took several dozen kilometers detour off the Gibb River Road and, to our surprise, found that the alternative route was better than the main road.
+The surface of the road was wet, and there was not much dust.

-We drove up on the way to Burnett Gorge, a nice but unmarked trail.
-We got lost a couple of times before we managed to make our way to the bottom of the gorge.
+On the way to Burnett Gorge, we took a nice but unmarked trail and got lost a couple of times before we finally managed to make our way to the bottom of the gorge.

-I found a nice spot and sat down in a beautiful place.
+I found a nice spot and sat down in a beautiful area.
 A tiny stream in the shade of trees, maroon rocks, baobabs.
 It was amazing.

 Marius and Nell went on a walk to the gorge.
 Nell had even a plunge in the water.
 Even though they said there were no saltwater crocodiles, the water looked deep and unwelcoming.

-We spent the night at a large but run down campsite at Manning Gorge.
-In the morning, we went on the trail.
+We stayed overnight at a large but run-down campsite at Manning Gorge.
+The next morning, we set off on the trail.
 It was windless and the sun was hot.
-Many people say that Manning Gorge is one of the most spectacular Kimberley Gorges, but we will see.
+Many people had told us that Manning Gorge is one of the most spectacular Kimberley Gorges, but we were yet to see.

-Kimberley is situated on a plateau and sometimes we were even 500 meters above sea level.
-The walk took us 3 hours but we were happy as the gorge was beautiful.
+The Kimberley region is situated on a plateau and sometimes we were even 500 meters above sea level.
+The walk took us 3 hours, but we were happy as the gorge was indeed stunning.